more events »

 Sarah BobBoston, MA

-Hailed as “sumptuous and eloquent” by the Boston Globe, pianist Sarah Bob is an active soloist and chamber musician noted for her charismatic performances, colorful playing and diverse programming.
-A strong advocate for new music and considered a “trailblazer when it comes to championing the works of modern composers and combining art media in the process…” (Northeast Performer), she is the founding director of the New Gallery Concert Series, a series devoted to commissioning and uniting new music and contemporary visual art with their creators.
+Pianist Sarah Bob is an active soloist and chamber musician noted for her charismatic performances, colorful playing and diverse programming.
+Considered a “trailblazer when it comes to championing the works of modern composers and combining art media in the process…” (Northeast Performer), she is the founding director of the New Gallery Concert Series, a series devoted to commissioning and uniting new music and contemporary visual art with their creators.
 The goal, her strong suit, is to introduce music in a loving, inclusive, and intoxicating way.
-Inspired by current events, she is also the creator of ”The Nasty Cooperative:” numerous dialogue driven artistic events created to build community, help raise funds for organizations in need, and encourage others to do the same.
+Inspired by current events, she is also the creator of ”The Nasty Cooperative:” numerous dialogue driven artistic events created to build community and help raise funds for organizations in need.
 Sarah is an original member of many ensembles including her piano/percussion group, Primary Duo, the 20th and 21st century focused Firebird Ensemble, and Radius Ensemble, a chamber music collective that presents both the traditional and cutting edge.

 Past roles include Director of Classical Music at the Stone Mountain Arts Center in Brownfield, Maine, Artist in Residence with Rhode Island’s The Music Mansion, contributor to SONUS: A Journal of Investigation into Global Musical Possibilities, and, with the composer’s blessing, arranger of her solo piano rendition of Lee Hyla’s “My Life on the Plains” available through Carl Fischer Publishing coming out in the fall of 2019.
 For more information, please go to www.sarahbob.net.